richgel999/bc7enc_rdo/README.md

 ```

 Use -zb1.0 to disable smooth block error scaling completely, which increases RDO performance but can result in noticeable artifacts on smooth/flat blocks at higher lambdas.

+Use -zc# to control the RDO window size in bytes.
+Good values are 128-8192. -zt to disable RDO multithreading.

 To encode to BC1 with RDO at the highest achievable quality/effectiveness (this is noticeably slower):